Dostendite/210-commits/README.md

 heavly inspired in the Conventional Commits site I found thanks to The Odin Project.

-These past weeks I've been improving my coding skills notably, and to level up and celebrate I'd like to introduce my own system of Git commits.
+These past few weeks I've been improving my coding skills notably, and to level up and celebrate I'd like to introduce my own system of Git commits.